qmk/qmk_firmware/docs/feature_split_keyboard.md

 #define SPLIT_HAND_MATRIX_GRID_LOW_IS_RIGHT
 ```

-Note that adding a diode at an intersection will effectively tell the firmware that there is a key held down at that point.
-You can instruct qmk to ignore that intersection by defining `MATRIX_MASKED` and then defining a corresponding `matrix_row_t matrix_mask[MATRIX_ROWS]` array in your keyboard config.
+Note that adding a diode at a previously unused intersection will effectively tell the firmware that there is a key held down at that point.
+You can instruct qmk to ignore that intersection by defining `MATRIX_MASKED` and then defining a `matrix_row_t matrix_mask[MATRIX_ROWS]` array in your keyboard config.
 Each bit of a single value (starting form the least-significant bit) is used to tell qmk whether or not to pay attention to key presses at that intersection.

-While defining `matrix_mask` isn't strictly necessary, without it you may experience issues trying to suspend your computer, as the matrix will always appear to have a key pressed.
+While `MATRIX_MASKED` isn't necessary to use `SPLIT_HAND_MATRIX_GRID` successfully, without it you may experience issues trying to suspend your computer with your keyboard attached as the matrix will always report at least one key-press.

 #### Handedness by EEPROM